IamBansal/IamBansal/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning android development
-- 👯 I’m looking to collaborate on android projects
+- 👯 Looking to collaborate on android projects
 - 💬 Ask me about Java, Kotlin
-- 🔭 I’m currently working on a safety app

 <!--
 **IamBansal/IamBansal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.